The Error Rate Problem

 One implication of this problem can be seen in the common practice of comparing opinion items individually.
 For example, people might be asked to rate their agreement with ten statements of opinion before they go into a program, and then to rate it again afterwards.
 If you compare the ratings of each individual item before and after and find one significant difference, you really cannot accept that as evidence of any change in opinion whatever.
 If you find two significant differences, you still have little reason to argue for a change in opinion.
 So what can you do about this problem?

-If all else fails you can always reduce the significance criterion, and the freeware will work out the value to which to reduce it.
+If all else fails you can always reduce the significance criterion to a value that produces an acceptable risk of spurious error.
 The best solution, though, is usually scaling.
 For example, the ten opinion items may all be intended to measure the same opinion, so scaling will allow you to work out a single attitude score for the ten items (as well as telling you whether you're justified in combining the ratings into a single score).
 We'll look at how to do that next week.

 The Error Rate Problem © 1999, John FitzGerald